 The school supports all students with special educational needs regardless of whether they have an Education Health Care Plan through:

 - Dedicated in class support from specialist Teaching Assistants

 - Additional support through smaller classes, extra tuition and 1 to 1 support as needed

-- A partnership with Kids Company to provide therapeutic services
+- A partnership with a number of external agencies provide therapeutic services

 In the last year we have developed our provision for students with special educational needs through:

 - A greater range of withdrawal classes

 - Working with a consultant to train staff to provide better in class support